 Using this definition, most businesses in Oregon are small businesses and are eligible for assistance from our small business assistance program.
 Because many small businesses are now subject to federal and/or state air quality regulations due to their air emissions, DEQ's Business Assistance Program is dedicated to providing technical and educational information to assist owners in proactively managing their emissions, and in understanding what is needed to comply with required regulations and/or permits.

-The Small Business Ombudsman serves as an advocate for Oregon's small businesses by investigating and resolving complaints and disputes involving DEQ's air quality regulations, compliance activities and enforcement actions.
+The Small Business Coordinator serves as an advocate for Oregon's small businesses by investigating and resolving complaints and disputes involving DEQ's air quality regulations, compliance activities and enforcement actions.
 The Ombudsman's role includes the review of DEQ's regulatory activities to determine the feasibility of compliance with DEQ regulations, to promote fair and impartial implementation of regulations across industry sectors, and to ensure that small business interests are represented during DEQ's rulemaking, compliance and enforcement processes.
-The Ombudsman also works through Oregon's Small Business Compliance Advisory Panel to provide technical and educational assistance to small businesses.
+The Small Business Coordinator also works through Oregon's Small Business Compliance Advisory Panel to provide technical and educational assistance to small businesses.

 Contact our regional staff